oroinc/platform/src/Oro/Bundle/LocaleBundle/Resources/doc/api/localized_fallback_value.md

 #### get_relationship

-Retrieve ID of localization record assigned to a specific localized fallback value record.
+Retrieve the ID of localization record assigned to a specific localized fallback value record.

 #### update_relationship